AMReX-Astro/Microphysics/sphinx_docs/source/ode_integrators.rst

      The VODE integrator uses Jacobian caching when run on a CPU by default.
 This can be disabled at runtime by setting ``integrator.use_jacobian_caching = 0``.

      On GPUs, we disable Jacobian caching due to the increased memory needs.
-This is disabled at compile-time via the build parameter ``USE_JACOBIAN_CACHING``.
+Jacobian caching on GPUs can be enabled by explicitly setting the build parameter ``USE_JACOBIAN_CACHING=TRUE``.

 We recommend that you use the VODE solver, as it is the most robust.